-Section 2: Any operator making a request report outside his/her regular work schedule, including charters, shall be paid time and one-half (11⁄2) their regular rate of pay with a minimum of four (4) hours pay guaranteed, except as provided for in Article 22.
+Section 2: Any operator making a request report outside their regular work schedule, including charters, shall be paid time and one-half (11⁄2) their regular rate of pay with a minimum of four (4) hours pay guaranteed, except as provided for in Article 22.

-Section 3: Any operator who has been assigned work for his/her day off, and is called after 8 p.m. the preceding day and is told not to report, will be credited for two hours as time worked.
+Section 3: Any operator who has been assigned work for their day off and is called after 8 p.m.

+the preceding day and is told not to report, will be credited for two hours as time worked.

-Section 4: The Employer reserves the right to assign a supervisor to operate a bus when no on-site operator is available and the Employer will make every effort to relieve the supervisor with a bus operator as soon as possible.
+Section 4: The Employer reserves the right to assign a supervisor to operate a bus when no onsite operator is available, and the Employer will make every effort to relieve the supervisor with a bus operator as soon as possible.

-Section 5: Any operator authorized to make an exchange of his/her vehicle for a vehicle of another operator shall receive an additional minimum thirty (30) minutes of compensation at the employees' basic rate of pay.
+Section 5: Any operator authorized to make an exchange of their vehicle for a vehicle of another operator shall receive an additional minimum thirty (30) minutes of compensation at the employees' basic rate of pay.